GIVING DOGS MORE CONTROL

 By giving him the power to stop the exercise by lifting his head, I give him control.
 That control reduces his stress, builds his trust that I'm not going to force Scary Vet Stuff on him, and increases his cooperation.
 Gradually, we will work up to touching ears, eyes, tail, and paws, plus introduce stethoscopes and other Scary Vet Things.

-Giving a dog the control to make choices doesn't mean we let them make bad choices.
-It means that we structure our training in ways that takes their needs into account.
+Giving a dog control means that we structure our training in ways that takes their needs into account.
 Because while it might seem faster to simply hold a dog down to clip their nails or clean their ears in the moment, in the long run it will just get more and more difficult.

 Taking the time to build trust and cooperation by giving dogs a little control makes life easier for everyone.